theolivenbaum/resin/README.md

 The contracts for a custom storage engine does not dictate its write model.
 Resin achieves read and write consistency through the use of timestamps and snapshots, its native document storage likewise.
 A custom engine can follow this principle but may also choose other read/write models.

-Database builders in need of Resin's indexing capabilities specifically and nothing but, can either
+Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either
 - integrate as a store plug-in
 - send documents to the default storage engine with only PK as stored field (and then query the index like you normally would to resolve it)